 Net Wish – A charitable organization that reviews requests for financial assistance in paying medical bills.
 The maximum request for aid is $500.

 Out of Pocket – How much does a procedure or treatment cost?
 Find out from this continuously expanding database.

 Georgia Health Insurance Resources

 DOI Agent search - Is the insurance agent who is working with you licensed to conduct business in Georgia?
 Find out.

 DOI Consumer Services FAQ – Quick answers about COBRA, conversion plans, networks, complaints and more.

-DOI Application for assignment- Guaranteed acceptance insurance plan for HIPAA eligible's following expiration of COBRA.
+DOI Application for assignment- Guaranteed acceptance insurance plan for HIPAA eligible’s following expiration of COBRA.
 Important note.
 Coverage through the Georgia Assignment System does not include network discounts or PPO repricing.
 As a result, you may be faced with thousands of dollars in unreimbursed out of pocket medical bills.
-We encourage those opting for coverage through the Georgia Assignment System to consider a PPO network such as the one available through Careington.
+We encourage those opting for coverage through the Georgia Assignment System to consider a discount plan such as Fresh Benies

 Dental Benefits – Compare up to 30 dental plans to find the one that best suits your needs.